mcci-catena/Catena-Arduino-Platform/README.md

 ## Coding Practices

-For people who are not everyday readers and writer of C++, this library adopts some rules.
+In order to assist people who are not everyday readers and writer of C++, this library adopts some rules.

 1. All names are in the `McciCatena` namespace.

 2. In classes with elaborate hierarchy, we normally define a private synonym of `Super` which refers to the parent class.
 This is done so that we can change parent/child relationships without breaking code.

-3. We tend to use the `m_...` prefix on the names of class fields.
+3. We tend to use the `m_...` prefix on the names of class member fields.

-4. We tend to use `this->m_...` to refer to fields (rather than omitting `this->`).
-We do this to emphasize the pointer dereference that is always involved.
+4. We tend to use `this->m_...` to refer to class members (rather than omitting `this->`).
+We do this for emphasis, and to avoid visual ambituity.

 5. We tend to name classes starting with a lower-case letter `c`, i.e., <code><strong>c</strong><em><u>ClassName</u></em></code>.

+6. We don't use most of the standard C++ library (because of the frequent use of exceptions), nor do we use exceptions in our own code.
+The exception framework tends to be inefficient, and it's a source of coding problems because the error paths are not directly visible.

-6. We don't use most of the standard C++ library, nor do we use exceptions.
-However, we do take advantage of some of the C++-11 header files, such as `<functional>`, `<type_traits>`, and `<cstdint>`.
+7. However, we do take advantage of some of the C++-11 header files, such as `<functional>`, `<type_traits>`, and `<cstdint>`.
 (Sometimes we have to do extra work for this.)